 Pilomatrixoma is a relatively common lump which appears under the skin classically on the face, neck or arms in children.
-Its history is that it is often described as starting as something quite small and sometimes even thought to be a mosquito bite but then slowly enlarges over time.
-It is actually a benign tumour of the hair follicle.Their natural history is that they continue to grow slowly.
+It is often described as starting quite small, sometimes even thought to be a mosquito bite, but then slowly enlarges over time.
+It is a benign tumour of the hair follicle.Their natural history is that they continue to grow slowly.
 They may have a yellow or whitish appearance underneath the skin and can feel quite hard and craggy.
-Simple excision is the treatment of choice and is curative.
+It is curative and simple excision is the treatment of choice.